a-cosmology-group/acg/essays/README.md

 ---
+layout: default
-title: Information on the pages in the 'essays' folder
+title: Information on the pages in the `essays` folder
 nav_exclude: true
 ---

 This folder contains *essays* on cosmology, comments on the Big Bang model, the scientific method, the cosmologists, philosophy, etc.

+The subfolder `assets` contains every file in a format other than `.md`.

-Articles from the `media` folder on the original website are found here.
+Articles from the original website `media` folder are found here.

 Papers describing specific cosmological models are grouped in the `models` folder.